-Two young talents in pro sports – one becomes the youngest winner in arguably the biggest event in his sport, while the other is a talented champion that also has controversy follow him at every turn.
+Two young talents in pro sports – one the youngest winner in arguably the biggest event in his sport, while the other a talented champion that has controversy follow him at every turn.

 The first: Trevor Bayne, the 20-year old NASCAR overnight sensation, who won the Daytona 500 and became the youngest winner in the race’s history.

-The second: Cam Newton, quarterback for the national champion Auburn Tigers, but also a player marred by controversy, from his Dad asking Mississippi State for money, to the alleged theft of a laptop at Florida, to his most recent arrogant comments, as highlighted in a column by Dan Wetzel of Yahoo!
+The second: Cam Newton, quarterback for the national champion Auburn Tigers.
+Yet, also a player marred by controversy, from his Dad asking Mississippi State for money, to the alleged theft of a laptop at Florida.
+There’s also his recent arrogant comments, highlighted in a column by Dan Wetzel of Yahoo!
 Sports.

-Yet, Bayne – driver of the number 21 Ford for Wood Brothers Racing – is still seeking sponsors and has a car about as naked as Dale Jr.’s trophy case – while Cam Newton is already sitting on a seven-figure endorsement deal, the largest ever signed by an NFL rookie – and the NFL Draft is still a few months away.
+Yet, Bayne – driver of the number 21 Ford for Wood Brothers Racing – is still seeking sponsors and has a car about as naked as Dale Jr.’s trophy case.
+Cam Newton, on the other hand, is already sitting on a seven-figure endorsement deal.
+A deal that is the largest ever signed by an NFL rookie.
+This is with the NFL Draft still a few months away.

 Someone please explain how this makes one bit of sense.

-I don’t claim to be a NASCAR expert, by any means, and the world of racing is one I’m looking to learn more about as the year passes.
-With that in mind, I took it upon myself to research NASCAR sponsorships, and found an interesting writeup on them via How Stuff Works (A Discovery Company).
+I don’t claim to be a NASCAR expert, by any means.
+However, I took it upon myself to research NASCAR sponsorships, and found an interesting writeup on them via How Stuff Works (A Discovery Company).

 Regarding Sprint Cup races, How Stuff Works mentioned: